The Reivers Cycle Route is a waymarked coast to coast cycle route from the North Sea to the Irish Sea coast in Cumbria.

 The start point is at Tynemouth.
 Soon passing out of the Newcastle-upon-Tyne built-up area the route is well signposted.
 It passes through Ponteland on the way to Bellingham.

 The route heads north west to the forests surrounding the Kielder Reservoir.
 It then heads back south west via quiet moorland roads and into Carlisle.

 It skirts the northern end of the Lake District at the back of Skiddaw and runs through Cockermouth to the coast at Workington.
 From there the route follows cycle paths down the coast to finish in Whitehaven.

 Whitehaven and Tynemouth are both on national rail lines, and so you can use the train to reach the start or to get back from your finish point.
 Do check out how to book your bike on the train before you start though.

-There is also a newer (also good) Reivers Cycle Routes map, which shows both an on-road and an off-road route and also a new guide book from Cicerone – Cycling the Reivers Route.
+There is a new Reivers Cycle Routes map, which shows both an on-road and an off-road route and also a new guide book from Cicerone – Cycling the Reivers Route.